junhl/Chat_app/README.txt

-Requires : nodejs installed
+Requires : nodejs and mysql installed

 1. Install packages: `npm install`
-2. Edit the database configuration: `config/database.js' (provide credentials for user and password)
+2. Edit the database configuration: `config/database.js' (provide credentials for user and password for your mysql setup)
 3. Create the database schema: `node scripts/create_database.js'
 4. Launch: `node server.js'
 5. Visit in your browser at: `http://localhost:8080'